csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## May 30
+Using a seperate file to try and see some of the differences between these different loop types.
+It really does help to try to type them out from scratch, since it shows how much (or little) I really get the syntax and how to *think programmatically*.
+A little bit demoralizing now, but I am confident it will help in the future.

 ## May 29
 The ```throw...catch``` was something I've never heard of (or at least something that I don't remember).
 I'm sure I'll need to come back to that, but I don't know what exactly is important to get out of that section, so I didn't want to just copy things without being able to think through them.